gabrielkoerich/gabrielkoerich/README.md

 I'm a technical, productivity focused entrepreneur.
 Graduated in Business Administration and self-taught in software development.

-Love to solve problems developing ideas and transform them in reality, specially if related to marketing or finance.
+Love to solve problems developing ideas and transforming them in reality, especially if related to marketing or finance.

 Over 12 years of experience in web development (full-stack) and 7 in Laravel (started using Laravel 3 in 2012).

+My focus is on the backend, my passion is to understand the problem and come up with a beautiful software architecture to solve it.

 I also love to work with data analysis using Microsoft Excel + VBA or Redash, building usefull dashboards for businesses decisions.